AI Infinite Memory: Achieving Unlimited Recall for Agents

 2. Working Memory: A short-term buffer, often closely tied to the LLM’s context window, holding immediate task-relevant information.

-3. Long-Term Memory (LTM) Module: This is where the persistent, potentially unbounded memory resides.
+3. Long-Term Memory (LTM) Module: This is where the persistent memory resides.
 It typically comprises:

 • Memory Encoder: Converts raw data (text, observations) into a storable format, often embeddings.
 Embedding models for AI memory are critical here.

-• Memory Store: The actual database (e.g. vector database) holding the encoded memories.
-Vector databases like Pinecone or Weaviate are often used.
+• Memory Store: The actual database (e.g., vector database) holding the encoded memories.
+Vector databases like Pinecone or Weaviate are often used for AI memory storage.

-• Memory Retriever: Queries the Memory Store based on the current context or user input.
+• Memory Retriever: Queries the Memory Store based on the current context or user input, enabling AI memory retrieval.

 • Memory Manager: Oversees consolidation, pruning, and organization of memories.